Ethiopia resists mediation as it bombs Tigray capital | Law-Order

 Ethiopia resists mediation as it bombs Tigray capital

-Ethiopia resisted international pressure for mediation in a war in the country's north on Monday as its air force bombed sites in and around the Tigrayan capital Mekelle, according to diplomatic and military sources.
+Ethiopia resisted international pressure for mediation in a war in the country's north on Monday as its air force bombed the Tigrayan capital Mekelle, according to diplomatic and military sources.

 Hundreds have died, 25,000 refugees have fled to Sudan and there have been reports of atrocities since Prime Minister Abiy Ahmed ordered air strikes and a ground offensive on Nov.
 4 against Tigray's local rulers for defying his authority.
 But Africa's youngest leader, who won a Nobel Peace Prize last year, has so far resisted pressure for talks to end a conflict that has spilled into neighbouring Eritrea and threatened to destabilise the wider Horn of Africa.

 Ethiopia's air force dropped bombs in and around Mekelle on Monday, four diplomatic and military sources told Reuters.
-The sources had no word on casualties or damage.
-There was no immediate information from the Ethiopian government, but Tigrayan local authorities and TV said the bombing happened mid-morning.
+They had no word on casualties or damage and there was no immediate information from the Ethiopian government.
+Debretsion Gebremichael, leader of the Tigray People's Liberation Front (TPLF), said at least two civilians had been killed and a number wounded.
+He said in a text message to Reuters that while Mekelle had been bombed, the town of Alamata in southern Tigray had been hit by a drone attack.

 'INFLICTING SUFFERING' There was no immediate comment from Tigray's leaders about Alamata, about 120 km (75 miles) from Mekelle.